miguelcidoncha/Multiverse-Back-end/README.md

 ## Project Description 🚀

-Multiverse is an e-commerce website designed to effectively sell merchandise products and provide customers with a satisfying shopping experience.
-It's a design and development project with a free theme in which we will be working on both the Front-end and Back-end.
-This repository contains the Front-end files along with the development of a fake API that allows us to work on the application without relying on real data or external system connections.
+"Multiverse-Back-End" is the continuation of the project "Multiverse-Proyect" (https://github.com/miguelcidoncha/Multiverse-Proyect).
+As we previously described, Multiverse is an e-commerce website designed to effectively sell merchandise products and provide customers with a satisfying shopping experience.
+In this repository, we have worked on the Back-end content related to the database.
+We have built an application to store all the data for our merchandise products, categorizing them and also storing customer information.
+Additionally, in this application, we will also store all the order information.

 ## Screenshots (Coming Soon) 📷